 - Measure Z Ballot Language

-NEW: The CBOC is Seeking New Applicants!
-Apply Today!
+The CBOC is Seeking New Applicants!

 The East Side Union High School District is recruiting applicants to serve on the Citizens’ Bond Oversight Committee.
+The vacancy needed to be filled is in the Bona Fide Taxpayer Association Member category.

 The Committee meets four times a year (January, April, July, and October) at one of the District’s high schools.
 Members have the opportunity to tour recently completed projects and project sites in construction.
 Committee members receive information and updates on bond-funded projects in progress throughout the District.